 To keep your plants pest-free, it’s best to spray them regularly with homemade insecticidal soap.

-As a general rule of thumb, you should spray every 14 days as a preventative measure.
-More frequent spraying, around every 4 days, may be needed if you’re trying to get rid of an active infestation.
+As a general rule of thumb, spray every 14 days as a preventative measure.
+More frequent spraying, approximately every 4 days, may be necessary if you’re trying to eliminate an active infestation.

-During the peak growing season in spring and summer, it’s a good idea to spray once a week or every other week.
-This will help deter common garden pests.
+During the peak growing season, from spring to summer, spraying once a week or every other week is a good idea.
+Doing so will help deter common garden pests.

 Types of Insects and Related Pests That Insecticidal Soap Controls